Weber-Hsu/AndbotSecuritySensing/README.md

 	* Topic: /MQ2LPG; /MQ2CO; MQ2SMOKE
 	* Msg type: float (Lib: std_msgs::Float32)
 	* Output: ppm (Approximation is derived from datasheet; details are the following.)
-		* Sensor calibration:
+		* Sensor calibration procedure (written in the code already):
-		Calibrate sensor resistance Rs:
+		Before running Calibration:
 		It must be placed in anywhere with clean air.
-		Tune RL to 5k ohm
+		Tune RL to 5k ohm, which is adjustable resistance on the sensor.
+		Calibrating sensor resistance Ro in clean air:

-		* Pre-defined factor: Ro Clean Air factor
+	    Pre-defined factor: Ro Clean Air factor
+		Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.
+		Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
+		* Measuring gas
+		Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b) gas (ppm) = 10 ^ ( a * logx + b)

 ## MQ9 CO/Combustible Gas sensor
 * Output format: Analog (intensity)
 	* Adjustable resistance RL = 5.4K ohm
 * ROS
-	* Topic: /MQ9
+	* Topic: /MQ9LPG; /MQ9CO; /MQ9CH4;
 	* Msg type: float (Lib: std_msgs::Float32)

-	**Preheat time: 48hr**

-	*We desided not to use onboard digital output due to its unknown programmed threshold for alarm.*
-**This sensor is pretty sensitive to temperature and humidity.**
+	* Output: ppm (Approximation is derived from datasheet; details are the following.)
+		* Sensor calibration procedure (written in the code already):
+		Before running Calibration:
+		It must be placed in anywhere with clean air.
+		Tune RL to 5k ohm, which is adjustable resistance on the sensor.
+		Calibrating sensor resistance Ro in clean air:
+	    Pre-defined factor: Ro Clean Air factor
+		Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.
+		Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
+		* Measuring gas
+		Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b) gas (ppm) = 10 ^ ( a * logx + b)

 ## DHT22 Temperature-Humidity sensor
 * Output format: Digital
 * ROS